FelipeDeCastro/solards-tokens/README.md

 This repository serves as the **design-focused** token storage for the Solar Design System, acting as the bridge between design tokens created in [Tokens Studio](https://tokens.studio/) and their transformation for Figma workflows.
 [Supernova](https://supernova.io/) integrates directly with Tokens Studio for development pipeline distribution.

+> **⚠️ Temporary Solution**: This GitHub repository serves as a temporary token storage solution and will be replaced by [app.tokens.studio](https://app.tokens.studio) in the future, which will provide native cloud storage and enhanced collaboration features.

 ## Overview

 This repository acts as the **design source of truth** for design tokens, with the following workflow: